What is an air source heat pump?

 An air source heat pump (ASHP) is used to provide a home with heating and hot water.
 An ASHP absorbs heat from outside air in the same way that a fridge extracts heat from its inside.
 This heat is then used for heating radiators, underfloor heating systems, or warm air convectors, as well as providing hot water.

-Air source heat pump systems can get heat from the air even at temperatures as low as -15°C.
+Air source heat pumps can get heat from the air even at temperatures as low as -15°C.

 How does an ASHP work?